HabitatFramework/UserGuide/database/database.rst

 	| fields_count    | Allows users to determine the number of child records to be exported.                                                               |
 	+-----------------+-------------------------------------------------------------------------------------------------------------------------------------+

 ..
-[3] The 'column_name ' must be a valid ArcGIS/MapInfo column name (i.e. containing no spaces or special characters.)
+[3] The 'column_name' must be a valid ArcGIS/MapInfo column name (i.e. containing no spaces or special characters.)

 ..
 Note:: As shown in the example in the figure :ref:`figDTEF`, geometry fields should not be included.
 This includes: obj, shape, perimeter, area, x, y etc. These fields will be added automatically to the exported layer.